 The study analyzed three types of berries and found blackberries had less antioxidant capacity than blueberries but more than strawberries, which reflects the USDA report's findings.

 Proanthocyanidins, like anthocyanidins, are a type of flavonoid with antioxidant activity.
 One cup of blackberries also contains 34 percent of the DV for vitamin C and 11 percent of the DV for vitamin E.

 - 7,291 total antioxidant capacity per ½ cup

 Dried plums, also known as prunes, are excellent sources of antioxidant polyphenols — namely chlorogenic acid, neochlorogenic acid, caffeic acid, coumaric acid, rutin and proanthocyanidin, per an October 2013 chapter in Polyphenols in Human Health and Disease.

 Half a cup of prunes contains 6.2 grams of fiber.
 And fiber is linked to a lower risk of multiple conditions such as heart disease, diabetes, diverticular disease and constipation, per the Harvard T.H.
 Chan School of Public Health.

 - 6,058 total antioxidant capacity per 1 cup

 Red raspberries are rich in antioxidants such as vitamin C and flavonoid compounds, including cyanidin and quercetin, per a June 2012 study in the Journal of Agricultural and Food Chemistry.

-In vitro and animal studies have found that quercetin is anti-carcinogenic, anti-inflammatory and antiviral — and it may even improve mental and physical performance and lower infection risk, per a March 2016 review in Nutrients.
+In vitro and animal studies have found quercetin is anti-carcinogenic, anti-inflammatory and antiviral — and it's even linked to improved mental and physical performance and lower infection risk, per a March 2016 review in Nutrients.

 One cup of raspberries provides 36 percent of the DV for vitamin C, plus 8 grams of fiber.